Kryptonite Evolution Mini-7 U-Lock Review

 Like the Kryptonite KryptoLok, this model comes with a mount for the U-lock, but you'll need to stash the cable in your backpack during transport.
 The mount included isn't a masterpiece on its own (same as the one that comes with the Kryptonite U-locks we tested), but it gets the job done well enough without any noticeable shake 'n' rattle.
 The mount sits streamlined with the bike frame, which we prefer over the mounts that are offset on the side of the frame.

 Weighing 3.5 pounds, this model isn't really lightweight.
-Yet in comparison to some of the heavy-duty U-locks, it weighs a pound less.
-Our testers find this extra weight more noticeable in a pack than when mounted on a frame, but it's definitely appreciated either way on long commutes, especially when they include climbs.
+Yet, in comparison to some of the heavy-duty U-locks, it weighs a pound less.
+Our testers find this extra weight more noticeable in a pack than when mounted on a frame, but it's definitely appreciated either way on long commutes, mainly when they include climbs.

 Ease of Use